ossd-s25/project-evaluation/musescore_evaluation.md

 __URL for code of conduct / community norms / community guildelines:__ [Community Guidelines](https://github.com/musescore/MuseScore/blob/master/CODE_OF_CONDUCT.md)

-__URL for instructions for users to download and install the package:__  [here](https://github.com/musescore/MuseScore/wiki/CodeStructure).
+__URL for instructions for users to download and install the package:__  [here](https://musescore.org/en/handbook/developers-handbook).

 __Are these instructions clear?
-Do you think they would be easy to follow?__ Yes, they are easy to follow.
+Do you think they would be easy to follow?__ Yes, they are easy to follow but there is a lot to install.

 __URL for instructions for how to install development environment:__ [here](https://github.com/musescore/MuseScore/wiki/Set-up-developer-environment)

 __Are these instruction clear?
-Do you think they would be easy to follow?__Yes, the instructions are clear.
+Do you think they would be easy to follow?__Yes, the instructions are clear however there are a lot of required installations that may be too much for a beginner.

 __Number of contributors:__ 389 contributors